AgoraIO-Community/BeautyAPI/iOS/README.md

 - Open the pod 'fuLib' comment in Podfile.

-- Create FUlib folder under iOS root directory
+- Create FULib folder under iOS root directory

-- Add Resources folder such as "Animoji", "makeup", "sticker" under the iOS/FUlib directory
+- Add Resources folder such as "Animoji", "makeup", "sticker" under the iOS/FULib directory

 - Replace license in the BeautyAPI/FUBeauty/authpack.h, configure it with
     ```